johanjaguardev/iris/README.md

 - Delete action in item component
 - Filter the item list
 - Checked action
+- CSS for desktop

 ## Future Steps

-There are several features and improvements that we plan to add to My Project in the future.
-Here is a list of some of the things that we are working on:

-- css for desktop
+We are currently in the first stable version, and we will evaluate the implementation of potential features next.

 ## Potential Features

 In addition to the features that we are currently working on, we also have a list of ideas for features that we may implement in the future.
 These features are not yet planned, but we are considering them for a future release:

 - edit item descripction
+- save status with local storage
 - add notes

 We welcome feedback and suggestions for new features!
 If you have an idea for a feature that you would like to see in My Project, please let us know by opening an issue or sending us an email.